What is Non-Creamy Layer Certificate: Eligibility Criteria & Documents Required

 - Photo of applicant

 - Caste proof of the parent or of a relative if the parents are not present.
+This includes school-leaving certificates, death extracts, extracts of the first page of the service book in case of government service, etc.

 - Proof of caste from before and after marriage and proof of name change for married women.